third-floor/SMG-Digital-Applications-Review/index.md

 ## 🌍 Module 1: Geospatial Analysis & Mapping

-[cite_start]**Goal:** To transform static geographic metadata into dynamic, coordinate-based information for spatial research and visualization[cite: 1, 2].
+**Goal:** To transform static geographic metadata into dynamic, coordinate-based information for spatial research and visualization.

 ### A) Enriching the Places Table
-[cite_start]We successfully linked internal museum "Place" data to **Getty Thesaurus of Geographic Names (TGN)** identifiers[cite: 1]. [cite_start]This enabled the addition of precise longitude and latitude coordinates to our records, facilitating deep geospatial analysis of both the collection's composition and all objects linked to those geographic entities[cite: 1, 2].
+[cite_start]We successfully linked internal museum "Place" data to **Getty Thesaurus of Geographic Names (TGN)** identifiers[cite: 1]. [cite_start]This enabled the addition of precise longitude and latitude coordinates to our records, facilitating deep geospatial analysis of both the collection's composition and all objects linked to those geographic entities[cite: 2].

 **Future Work:**
 * [cite_start]**Service Expansion**: Extend linkages to additional services and gazetteers[cite: 2].